 - correct qualification failures (errors that affect your plan’s tax-favored status) with IRS approval, and

-- pay a fee generally based on the number of plan participants.
+- pay a user fee generally based on the amount of assets that are in the plan.

 Are there any resources to help me correct plan errors?